tdoan5/ML5800/README.md

 ###### `ssh your_account@erdos.dsm.fordham.edu`

 Enter password to connect to the Erdos server.
+If you connect succesfully, you can go to step 2.

 #### Windows: